mavaddat/wasp/README.md

 Its goal is to enable Windows GUI Automation scripting from inside PowerShell without resorting to specialized scripting tools.

-Just to be clear, don't expect any "click to record" functionality ... but do expect to be able to automatically tile windows, send mouse clicks and keystrokes, and in general, automate those tasks that you would normally not be able to do from a console.
+Just to be clear, don't expect any "click to record" functionality &hellip; but, *do* expect to be able to automatically tile windows, send mouse clicks and keystrokes, and in general, automate those tasks that you would normally not be able to do from a console.

 ### Some Usage Examples
 #### Author's standard demo: